dhimmel/blog/content/posts/2015-06-22_opencon-application/opencon-application.md

 Our weapons are immaterial -- crowdsourced knowledge, open source, the public domain, and technical standards -- yet nonetheless require a coordinated sharpening.

 Central authority is antithetical to open science.
-The open scientist limits herself only to the bounds of possibility and heeds no artificial constraint.
+The open scientist limits herself only by the bounds of possibility and heeds no artificial constraint.
 How then, without a ruler, does a decentralized community coordinate?
 Can an army of isolated heretics wage war on a unified front?

 The soldiers must be brought together. *OpenCon 2015* is that gathering.
-With 163 assembled, 13,203 peer-to-peer interactions are possible.
-And which interactions occur will determine the future of science for all humankind.
+With an assembly of 163, 13,203 peer-to-peer interactions are possible.
+And which interactions occur will determine the future of science.